Julcatan/stock-analysis/README.md

     End Sub

-## I then run the stock analysis and confirmed that outputs for 2017 and 2018 were the same as they were in the module.
+## I finally run the stock analysis and confirmed that outputs for 2017 and 2018 were the same as they were in the module.

 ![AllStocksAnalysisResult2017](https://user-images.githubusercontent.com/91682586/138919189-bb3509e4-b0f1-4788-ad78-18974c309cc1.PNG) ![AllStocksAnalysisResult2018](https://user-images.githubusercontent.com/91682586/138919206-f06c5a41-65c3-416a-bd33-30df06e271ca.PNG)

+## comparison of the stock performance between 2017 and 2018

+2017 was a successful year for most stocks except TERP.
+2018 shows mostly negative returns except for ENPH and RUN

 ### Summary

 ##### Advantages and disadvantages of refactoring code:

 - Through refactoring code becomes easier to understand or read, faster, easier to to update and improve.
 This can save time and money in the future.
 - It helps the author coming back to read the code after a while as well as outside users.
 - Refactoring can make the code more flexibel for other uses.
 - A disadvantage is that with complex code it might not be clear from the beginning how long exactly the completioin of the process might take and if there is a solution at all.
 Because of the complexity you might end up spending a lot of time with little improvement in the end.

 ##### Advantages and disadvantages of refactoring the original VBA script:

 - For our refactored stock-analysis code the main advantage is that it runs much faster.
 For 2018 the original code needed 0.9335938 seconds to run versus a run time of        0.1367188 for the refactored code.
 For 2017 the original code needed 0.8359375 seconds versus the refactored code taking 0.109375 seconds.